-Samsung Galaxy Axiom official for U.S. Cellular, hitting "select" stores later this weekAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Axiom official for U.S. Cellular, hitting "select" stores later this weekAlex Wagner - Editorial Director of News and Content

 Nearly two weeks after we got an early peek at the Samsung Galaxy Axiom for U.S. Cellular, the new smartphone has officially been made available for purchase.
 U.S. Cellular has announced that the Galaxy Axiom is now available online, while those that prefer brick and mortar to keyboards and screens should be able to pick one up at "select retail locations" at the end of this week.
 The Galaxy Axiom is priced at $399.99 full retail or $79.99 with a two-year contract on U.S. Cellular's website, though the carrier does say that price varies by location, so you'll need to mosey on over to its product page and enter your zip to find out how much the Axiom will cost in your neck of the woods.